usnistgov/ndn-dpdk/docs/interop/YaNFD.md

 sudo systemctl restart ndndpdk-svc

 # activate NDN-DPDK forwarder with PCI Ethernet adapter driver
-# (this only works with bifurcated driver such as mlx5, because kernel needs to respond to ARP/NDP queries)
+# (this only works with bifurcated driver such as mlx5, because NDN-DPDK relies on the kernel to respond to ARP/NDP queries)
 jq -n --arg if_pci $A_IF_PCI '
 {
   eal: {